Food hygiene ratings for businesses

 The business owner/manager can request a re-visit to get a new rating when all the necessary hygiene improvements have been made.
 Some local authorities in England charge a fee to recover the costs of carrying out a revisit inspection.
 In Wales and Northern Ireland all local authorities charge a fee to recover costs for the re-visit under their statutory schemes.

-The Brand Standard ensures there is consistency in implementation and operation of the scheme by local authorities.
+The Brand Standard ensures there is consistency in the implementation and operation of the scheme by local authorities.
 It provides local authorities in England with advice and guidance on all aspects of implementation and operation of the scheme.

 The aim is to ensure that where food business establishments are rated under the scheme and where consumers see scheme branding, they can be confident that the local authority is operating the scheme as we intend.